 Do you often have problems with the drain in the bathroom or kitchen?
-Then try the following washing soda application against a clogged drain:
+Then try the following washing soda application against a blocked drain:

 - 4 tablespoons washing soda (Washing soda you get here)

-Add about 4 spoons of washing soda directly into the drain and pour half a cup of vinegar after it.
-Now white foam should form.
-Wait another two minutes so that the resulting solution can be well absorbed.
-Rinse afterwards with hot water.
+Pour about 4 spoons of washing soda directly into the sink and add half a cup of vinegar.
+White foam should now form.
+Wait another two minutes so that the resulting solution can soak in well.
+Rinse with hot water afterwards.

 2. use washing soda as a dishwashing detergent

-Save the world a little bit with the daily dishwashing?
-No problem with this simple DIY dishwasher detergent.
+Saving the world a little with your daily dishwashing?
+No problem with this simple DIY dishwashing liquid.